Stegedave/Ubuntu-Tools/README.md

 ## 🌱 Personal Note
 This project was one of my early steps into Python and automation.
 It's intentionally left in its original form as a marker of where I started, and how far I've come.

-Keeping it simple reminds me that every expert was once a beginner.

 ## 🔒 Important Notes

 sudo is required for system updates/upgrades